christophercampbell/riskr-rs/DESIGN.md

 - No state access needed for common rejections
 - Reduces load on actor pool

-### 64-Shard Actor Pool
+### 64 Lock Stripes

-Why 64 shards:
+Why 64 stripes:
+- Reduces lock contention ~64x vs. single lock
-- Balances memory overhead vs. contention
+- Balances memory overhead vs. contention reduction
 - Hash distribution spreads load evenly
-- Matches typical server core counts
+- Not for distribution—all stripes are local to each process

 ### Bloom Filter for OFAC